-Traffic calming uses engineering design and traffic signage to improve safety for drivers, pedestrians and bicyclists.
-The City of Saint Paul uses a variety of techniques to slow and calm traffic including, but not limited to:
+Traffic engineering uses a variety of design, treatments, and signage to improve safety for drivers, pedestrians and bicyclists.
+The City of Saint Paul uses a variety of engineering treatment and techniques, including, but not limited to:

 • Lower speed limits on City-owned streets